LiBinZyu/VAI/README.md

     * Use the `Shutdown()` function to stop the VAI service and UI when needed.
     * This makes it easy to integrate VAI into your existing Unity projects.

+## Known Issues

+- `Failed to load 'Assets/.../sherpa-onnx-c-api.dll'` `DllNotFoundException: sherpa-onnx-c-api assembly`
+  > This is usually caused by DLL conflicts for different platforms under Plugins.
+Disable the `Import Settings` -> `Select platforms for plugin` -> `Include Platforms` -> `Editor` for DLLs you are not currently using, and only keep the DLL for the platform you need.

+- Android devices cannot use custom wake words
+  > Android devices cannot read custom wake words.
+You must manually modify the wake word file under the app's persistent address on the Android device.

+- Android devices cannot use dashscope API environment variables, causing ASR and LLM to fail.
+  > Hardcode the environment variable when building the app.
+Windows does not have this issue.
+Future updates will add environment variable migration fixes.

+- If the system fails, first check if the API is out of quota or if the environment variable is not set.

 <br>
 <p align="right"><a href="#readme">⬆ Back to Top</a></p>
 </div>